d2l-ai/d2l-en/chapter_introduction/intro.md

 and the [AlphaGo program that dethroned the world champion at the board game Go](https://www.wired.com/2017/05/googles-alphago-trounces-humans-also-gives-boost/) are two prominent examples.

-Reinforcement learning gives a very general statement of a problem, in which an agent interacts with an environment over a series of *time steps*.
+Reinforcement learning gives a very general statement of a problem, in which an agent interacts with an environment over a series of *timesteps*.
-At each time step $t$, the agent receives some observation $o_t$ from the environment and must choose an action $a_t$ that is subsequently transmitted back to the environment via some mechanism (sometimes called an actuator).
+At each timestep $t$, the agent receives some observation $o_t$ from the environment and must choose an action $a_t$ that is subsequently transmitted back to the environment via some mechanism (sometimes called an actuator).